 First, we would like to make a brief overview of all the features that curling irons might have.
 These are the characteristics that you might notice in product descriptions:

-• Barrel material – the majority of curling irons contain ceramic, titanium, tourmaline, or combination of these materials.
+• Barrel material – the majority of curling irons contain ceramic, titanium, tourmaline, or a combination of these materials.

 • Barrel size – the sizes can vary from under one inch to more than two inches.
 Depending on the size, they may be suitable for different types of hair and curls.

 • Temperature settings – some units offer adjustable heat, while others have only a single setting available.
-Depending on the thickness of your hair, the suitable heat can be anywhere from 260 °F to 450 °F.
+Depending on the thickness of your hair, the suitable heat can be anywhere from 260°F to 450°F.

 • Controls – most curling irons have switches that you use to activate the appliance and turn it off once you finish using it.
 Additionally, you will find heat dials or buttons to adjust the temperature.